Here’s How Caffeine Affects ADHD

-What are the positive effects of drinking caffeine for ADHD?
+What are the Benefits of Caffeine and ADHD?

-- Doctors often prescribe stimulants to ADHD patients because it helps them feel calm and focused — caffeine also has a similar effect and can further help you focus.
+- Doctors often prescribe stimulants to ADHD patients because it helps them feel calm and focused—added caffeine can have a “synergistic” effect and can further help with focus.

 - Because of the dopamine increase, it can help improve memory and attention.